sarahannealice/CarMD/README.md

 # CarMD
 Web scraping troubleshooting app for vehicles in Python
-note: a lot of the information is from https://repairpal.com/symptoms
+note: a lot of the troubleshooting information is from https://repairpal.com/symptoms

 note to self: